deepraining/json-refactor/README.md

 {aaa: 1, bbb: 2}
 ```

-### keysMap should have the same structure of target json object, includes array
+### keysMap should have the same structure with target json object, includes array

 target: